Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Lessons/11-Deployment.md

 ### Step 7: Provision a Remote Database (18m)

-🤔 You might be asking yourself the following questions: **I thought we stored our data using SQLite?!
-Isn't that just a file in our repository?
-Why do we need to create a whole new database?**
+🤔 You might be asking yourself the following questions:

-You're right!
+  - *I thought we stored our data using SQLite?!*
+  - *Isn't that just a file in our repository?*
+  - *Why do we need to create and use a whole new database?*

 Our development environment uses SQLite.
-It's an excellent tool for day to day development — but it doesn’t work with Heroku and numerous other platforms used to deploy and manage server-side applications.
+It's an excellent tool for day to day development — but **it doesn’t work with Heroku** and numerous other platforms used to deploy and manage server-side applications.
 PostgreSQL (or Postgres) is the most popular database deployed amongst real-world Django projects.

-⁉️ Never heard of Postgres?
-Don't worry, let's walk through setting up our first database together!
+⁉️ ***Never heard of Postgres?
+Don't worry, let's walk through setting up our first database together!***

 **7a**.
 Add a free database to your project by running the following command in your terminal: